HunterStevens/labs-engineering-standards/docs/topics/code-quality.md

   score of B or above.
 - This score *must* be updated immediately after code is merged into the `master` branch.
+- This score must be updated immediately after code is merged into the master branch.
 - The maintainability score must be displayed near the top of the README at the root of the repository.

 Rationale:

-- Code Climate provides a robust and industry standard measure for the maintainability of a code base.
+- Code Climate provides a robust and industry-standard measure for the maintainability of a codebase.
 While this is only one of many possible measures, Code Climate provides a solid baseline for measuring code quality.

 Exceptions:

 - The following types of repositories are excluded from this standard:
-    - Data science repos containing only Jupyter Notebooks
+    - Data science repositories containing only Jupyter Notebooks
     - Static websites not containing any code
     - Repos containing only programming languages not supported by Code Climate
 - The following types of code can be excluded from your maintainability score: